 Panic Button for Venues — Staff Safety and Event Security for Stadiums, Arenas, and Concert Halls

 A sellout event fills 40,000 seats and saturates every cellular tower within a mile.
 Standard panic button systems that depend on LTE, 4G, or 5G fail precisely when a venue is most crowded — and most vulnerable.
-Positive Proof operates on a facility-deployed network that bypasses commercial cellular entirely, delivering 2-second alerts to security staff during peak capacity, in parking structures, back-of-house corridors, and outdoor event grounds where cellular dead zones exist year-round.
+Positive Proof operates on a facility-deployed network that stays up when the public cellular network is saturated at peak capacity, delivering 2-second alerts to security staff across the venue — including parking structures, back-of-house corridors, and outdoor event grounds where cellular-dependent systems fail year-round.

 Request a Demo